Desmond FitzGerald (CIA officer): Personal life

-In 1967, while playing tennis in Virginia, Fitzgerald suffered a heart attack and died.
+In July 1967, while playing tennis with his wife, the British Ambassador to the United States Patrick Dean, and the ambassador's wife in The Plains, Virginia, Fitzgerald suffered a heart attack and died.
 He was 57.
 His funeral was attended by Vice President Hubert Humphrey, Senator Robert F. Kennedy and publisher Katharine Graham among others.

 Legacy and honors

-He was posthumously awarded the National Security Medal.
+He was posthumously awarded the National Security Medal by then President Lyndon B. Johnson.